 In our area there are two species of Phragmites; northeast native and invasive both of which exhibit nuisance properties.
 They are a sizable perpetual grass that embody dense sands and congregate most native plants.
-Phragmites forms incredibly dense stands and can grow to a height of 15 feet.
-Unbelievable height a nuisance around lakes and ponds.
-The leaf of Phragmites are blue green in color and can be up to 20 inches in length.
+Phragmites forms incredibly dense stand and can grow to a height of 15 feet.
+This unbelievable height can cause a nuisance around lakes and ponds.
+The leaves of Phragmites are blue-green in color and can be up to 20 inches in length.
 It often grows along wet shores of disturbed sites and can live in water 6 feet deep.
 Once temperatures warm up, the plant will shoot up.
 It also reproduces through seeds on the spikelet, but most commonly through its rhizomes.
-The rhizomes of this plant allow it to grow at such a high density and is a core reason why it can reach nuisance levels.
+The rhizomes of this plant allow it to grow at such a high density and are a core reason why it can reach nuisance levels.

 The Pond and Lake Connection is an experienced Aquatic Management Company that handles much more than just pond or lakes we also manage invasive plants and species.
 The Pond and Lake Connection practices a unified approach when working in these fragile habitats, handling both herbicide and algaecide applications as well as mechanical methods that are used.
 We address the problem first hand, through our permitting process, check performance levels and monitoring the job.

 Before control methods are put into effect, it is crucial to assess the site accurately to conclude the density of phragmites within the overall stand of plants, the moisture or wetness of the site and the capacity of the area overrun with the invasive weed.
 Assessing the extent of the development, with a proposal & treatment method can be constructed to best meet the needs of the native environment.
 Consult The Pond and Lake Connection about preparing all the necessary permit applications to where treatments are required on your aquatic or wetland site.